pandayed/pandayed/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Android Development and Data Structures & Algorithms.
+- 🌱 I’m currently learning Data Structures & Algorithms.
 - 👯 I’m looking to collaborate on Android Development in Kotlin.